daniel-for-make/daniel-for-make/README.md

 - 👋 Hi, I’m @daniel-for-make
-- 👀 I’m interested in network and programming (c#, Python)
+- 👀 I’m interested in network and programming
 - 📫 How to reach me:
   Discord - JRdt#2335